PCSchmidt/skillswapappmvp/docs/dev_journal.md

    - Conduct final team review of all documentation before production release
    - Set release date and prepare for production deployment

 With the production database now fully configured and all migrations applied successfully, we've reached an important milestone in our deployment preparation.
-The database is ready to support the application, with all tables, indexes, and security policies in place according to our specifications.
+The da atabase is ready to support the application, with all tables, indexes, and security policies in place according to our specifications.

 ![1746384501581](image/dev_journal/1746384501581.png)# SkillSwap MVP Development Journal